santiagobarreda/FastTrack/README.md

 &nbsp;

 The above algorithm can be applied to a single file or to an entire folder at once.
-FastTrack generates (among other things):
+Fast Track generates (among other things):

 * CSV files containing the frequencies of F1-F4, predicted formant values (for error checking), formant bandwidths (F1-F4), f0, and intensity sampled every 2 ms (by default).